-- Prepare student selected practicum mentors for the practicum partnerships through advance communication and planning. - Facilitate solution of any problems which may arise at the clinical agency. - Follow up with the agency mentor regarding student performance. - Provide a copy of the healthcare agency evaluation to the student. - Monitor progress via weekly documentation and monitoring, conducting student meetings as necessary. - Proactively address any agency, mentor or student concerns. - Provide continual support and guidance to the student in definition and completion of project deliverables, especially: scope, goals and measurement of change. - · Coach the students in QI concepts. - Help students obtain resources and support the learning process. - Complete the evaluation of student survey
+- Monitor progress via weekly documentation and monitoring, conducting student meetings as necessary. - Proactively address any student concerns. - Provide continual support and guidance to the student in definition and completion of project deliverables, especially: scope, goals and measurement of change. - Coach the students in QI concepts. - Help students obtain resources and support the learning process. - Complete the evaluation of student survey